What is Senpai?

 Senpai ry holds different kind of events for and with its members:

 we’re every week at our office in the new Terrakoti.
-You can catch us there every second Monday from 5PM to 6PM and every second Friday from 6PM onwards.
+You can catch us there every second Friday from 5PM onwards.
 For specific times and dates, check our calendar on the side bar and our news feed.
 We also have our own manga library and our members can lend the books and magazines in the collection or read them at Terrakoti.
 You can find the list of books on the Toiminta tab.
 So to sum it up, the new Terrakoti is more of our shared living room than an office.

 At the video viewing sessions we check out different anime series, usually with a certain theme or genre and we also hold marathon viewing sessions, where we spend a longer time watching a specific series.